 Council members are provided with a City paid $50,000 life insurance policy (currently costs $9.75 per month per person).
 State law permits part time Council Members to be eligible for health benefits.
 If City Council Members choose to avail themselves of this benefit, medical benefits are provided to a current maximum of $904.82 per month and dental benefits are provided to a current maximum of $64.82 per month.

 In compliance with Government Code sections 12463 and 53892, the City filed, with the California State Controller’s office, various compensation information City Council members employed during the most recently completed calendar year.
-Click here to see that information, California State Controller.
+Click here to see to visit California State Controller website.

 As required by State law, members of the City Council annually file a Statement of Economic Interests (California Form 700).
 They are currently available for review at City Hall in the City Clerk’s Office.
 In addition, Campaign Statements are currently posted on the City’s website.